MIPT-Oulu/CTlab/README.md

 ## Features

-The CTlab offers its user the opportunity
+The CTlab offers its users an opportunity in CT simulations

 - [x] To create the desired X-ray spectrum
 - [x] To adjust CT imaging parameters (image volume, scan angles, detector element size and detector width, noise, algorithm/geometry specific parameters)